Mommy Needs Money: Why Ellen Boehm Murdered Her Children

 By the time Thanksgiving 1988 had rolled around, Ellen had filed bankruptcy and the bank had foreclosed on the Wyoming Street house forcing her and the kids to move into more affordable housing at the Riverbend Apartments on South Broadway.
 Ellen also took a second job delivering pizzas at a nearby restaurant.

 Despite working two jobs and raising three kids alone, Ellen still found time to follow the pro-wrestling circuit.
 Ellen, however, was more than just your typical fan.
 In addition to writing numerous long and intense letters to her favorite wrestlers, Ellen did all she could to try to land one of her favorites as a boyfriend.
-Truth be told, she’d been happy with a one night stand from any of them, but neither a relationship nor a single sexual interlude ever occurred despite her best efforts.
+Truth be told, she’d have been happy with a one night stand from any of them, but neither a relationship or a single sexual interlude ever occurred despite her best efforts.

 Of course, her failed endeavors didn’t stop Ellen from telling people they happened.
 Ellen frequently claimed to friends she’d dated or slept with some of the wrestlers, except for Deanne who was with her for most of the matches and knew the truth.